-It is decided to adopt the new scheme of examination whereby all the papers shall have four units comprising of 80 marks and the internal assessment component will be of 20 marks.
-The detailed scheme of examination have been appended in all the compulsory as well as in optional papers separately.
+It is decided to adopt the new Scheme of Choice Based Credit System of examination whereby all the papers have four units comprising of 80 marks and the Internal Assessment component will be of 20 marks in all the Semesters.
+The detailed Scheme of examination has been appended in all the Core Paper as well as in Discipline Specific Elective papers separately.
 In the theory portion students will be asked to attempt four questions from the four units selecting at least one question from each unit and the 5th question shall be compulsory which will cover all units in the format of short answer type questions comprising of about 50 to 60 words.
-Thus, the total marks for all the five questions i.e. four from the units (16x4) and the 5th compulsory question of short answer numbering eight of 2 marks each i.e (8x2=16) thus making the total weightage to 80 marks.
+Thus, the total marks for all the five questions i.e. four from the units (16x4=64) and the 5th compulsory question of short answer numbering eight of 2 marks each i.e (8x2=16) thus making the total weightage to 80 marks.

-The details of Internal Assessment of 20 marks has been prescribed by the University is given below:-
+The details of Internal Assessment of 20 marks have been prescribed by the University is given below:-

-a) One Class To est : 10 Marks
+(a) One Class Test : 10 Marks

-b) One Assignment and presentation : 5 marks
+(b) One Assignment : 5 Marks

-c) c) Attendance Less than 65% : 5 marks
+(c) Attendance : 5 Marks

-: 0 marks
+Less than 65% : 0 Marks

-Up to 70% : 2 marks
+Up to 70% : 2 Marks

-Up to 75% : 3 marks
+Up to 75% : 3 Marks

-Up to 80% : 4 marks
+Up to 80% : 4 Marks

-Above 80% : 5 marks
+Above 80% : 5 Marks